planetruby/planetruby.github.io/_stars/ryan-davis.md

 ## About Ryan Davis

-Who's the guy who likes to write Ruby code with the "More matter, with less art"  Gertrude quote from Hamlet on the blog?
+Who's the guy who likes to write code with the "More matter, with less art"  Gertrude quote from Hamlet on the blog?

 Ryan started using Ruby in 2000 after taking a workshop from Andy Hunt and Dave Thomas at the Object-Oriented Programming, Systems, Languages, and Applications (OOPSLA) conference - pretty much the same day the Programming Ruby ("Pickaxe") book launched.

 Since then, Ryan helped start the world’s first Ruby Brigade in Seattle [1] and has written or contributed to over a hundred ruby projects.
 Additionally, Ryan's a loving cat foster parent, a culinary enthusiast, and a proud geoduck.

-[1] Looking for the Seattle's best coffee?
+[1] Looking for Seattle's best coffee?
 Join the Seattle.rb party at the Vivace Cafe and try a cup of espresso or cappuccino.